-If you think your company doesn’t need to drug test, just remember that the vast majority of drug-abusers are employed!
-A solid drug testing program helps weed out problems before the damage is done.
+If you think your company doesn’t need to drug test, remember that the majority of drug-abusers are employed.
+A strong drug testing program helps weed out problems before causing damage.

 What is a Non-DOT Drug Test?

-In the most basic terms, a Non-DOT drug test is a drug test given to a worker in an industry that is not regulated by the U.S. Department of Transportation (DOT).
+A Non-DOT drug test is a drug test given to a worker in an industry that's not regulated by the U.S. Dept of Transportation (DOT).

-There are very few federal laws regarding Non-DOT drug testing, but there are state and local regulations, workers’ compensation, and unemployment laws that could have an effect on drug testing programs.
-A majority of these rules are voluntary, but following them could earn companies benefits like discounts on workers’ compensation premiums.
+There are few federal laws around Non-DOT drug testing.
+But state and local laws are more common.
+Workers’ comp and unemployment laws also have an effect on drug testing programs.
+Although most of these rules are optional, companies that follow them earn perks.
+For example, employers earn discounts on workers' comp premiums by adhering to them.

 What are the Types of Non-DOT Drug Tests?

-Reasonable Suspicion: If you are going to utilize this type of test, you need to have supervisors who are trained to spot suspicious behaviors.
-They are only conducted if a company official can show reason to believe an employee might be under the influence.
+Reasonable Suspicion Testing: If you're going to utilize this type of test, you need to have supervisors who are trained to spot suspicious behaviors.
+They're only conducted if a company official can show reason to believe an employee might be under the influence.

-Return to Duty: If you allow an employee to return to work after having a positive drug test result, it is a good idea to test them once more to make sure they are no longer using.
-This test might also be appropriate when an employee returns to work after an accident to be sure they are not impaired by prescription painkillers.
+Return to Duty Tests: If you allow an employee to return to work after having a positive drug test result, it's a good idea to test them once more to make sure they're no longer using.
+This test might also be appropriate when an employee returns to work after an accident to be sure they aren't impaired by prescription painkillers.

-Follow-Up: If an employee is allowed to return to work after passing a Return to Duty drug test, you might also want to consider Follow-Up testing over the next year to be sure he or she does not start using again.
-This requires several unannounced screens for the employee.
+Follow-Up Tests: If an employee is allowed to return to work after passing a Return to Duty drug test, you might consider follow-up testing over the next year to be sure he or she doesn't start using again.
+This requires several random screens for the employee.

-A DOT-approved chain-of-custody form is used during the collection process to ensure proper seizure, transfer, handling and analysis, and a split sample is collected before the specimens are forwarded to the laboratory for testing.
-A Medical Review Officer (MRO) reviews the results, and the results are reported to the designated reporting agency.
+DOT drug tests and Non-DOT drug tests include chain-of-custody forms.
+A DOT-approved chain-of-custody form is used during the collection process to ensure proper seizure, transfer, handling and analysis.
+And a split sample is collected before the specimens are forwarded to the laboratory for testing.
+A Medical Review Officer (MRO) reviews the results and then the results are reported to the designated reporting agency.

-All of EBI’s drug tests are processed in SAMHSA Certified laboratories and all results are reviewed by an MRO to ensure the most accurate results.
+All of our drug tests are processed in SAMHSA certified labs and results are reviewed by an MRO to ensure accuracy.
 If a specimen is flagged because of a prescription drug, the MRO will contact the donor to see if they have a legal prescription for the drug.

-If so, the test will be marked “negative” and there will be no repercussions.
-If they cannot prove they are using the drug legally, it will be considered a “positive” test and it will be up to the employer to follow the company disciplinary policy.
+If the drug is prescribed the test will be marked "negative" and there won't be repercussions.
+If they can't prove they're using the drug legally, it'll be considered a "positive" test.
+And the employer can choose to follow their disciplinary policy.

 Setting Your Drug Testing Policy

-The absolute first step for any drug testing is to have a written policy in place.
-This policy must spell out exactly who will be subject to the drug testing, when the tests will be performed, what types of testing will be utilized and what happens if an employee or applicant fails.
+The first step for any drug testing program is to have a written policy.
+This policy spells out exactly who will be subject to the drug testing, when the tests will be performed, what methods of testing will be used, and what happens if an employee or applicant fails.

-Coverage: Most state drug testing laws require policies to say exactly who is covered.
+Coverage: Most state drug testing laws require policies to say exactly who's covered.
 That means spelling out job applicants, full time and/or part time employees or just those in safety-sensitive roles.
-If you are going to test someone, their role needs to be listed.
+If you're going to test someone, their role needs to be listed.

-Prohibited Conduct: An employer needs to explicitly state that a positive drug test will be viewed as a violation of company policy.
-Other drug related activity such as possession, sale or use of drugs, as well as trying to cheat a drug test, should be listed as violations as well.
+Prohibited Conduct: An employer needs to clearly state that a positive drug test will be viewed as a violation of company policy.
+Other drug related activity such as possession or sale, as well as trying to cheat a drug test, should be included as violations as well.

-What Tests and When: Outline all types of testing you plan to do—whether it is pre-employment, reasonable suspicion, post-accident, random, or a combination.
+What Tests and When: Outline all types of testing you plan to do—whether it's pre-employment, reasonable suspicion, post-accident, random, or a combination.

 Consequences: Be sure to speak with your legal counsel to devise this section because there are many state laws that can affect what kind of discipline you can use.